Hard Jacka

 From his Padre:

-He was a solder with both physical and moral courage of the highest order.
-He had no hate of Germans or Turks in his heart.
-He hated the necessity of war, but he felt it to be a necessity; and he would see his job through.
+He was a soldier with both physical and moral courage of the highest order.
+He had no hate of the Germans or the Turks in his heart.
+He hated the necessity of war, but felt it to be a necessity; and he would see his job through.

 Rev. F. W. Rolland, MC, MA